 Giancarlo said that at the end of his sophomore year of high school he was just 5-foot-11.
 But he was at 6-foot-4 by the time his junior year started.

 In 2007, Stanton's senior year at Notre Dame Academy in Sherman Oaks, California, he committed to the University of Southern California.

 Giancarlo was a three-sport star at Notre Dame Academy and widely regarded as the school's best such athlete since former big league outfielder Jorge Piedra.
 Stanton is considerably bigger than Piedra and was recruited by Southern Cal (and then-coach Pete Carroll) as a wide receiver/defensive back, as well as for his power-hitting ability on the baseball field.
 While UNLV offered Stanton a football scholarship and a chance to walk on to play baseball, USC wanted him on a baseball ride, with a chance to walk on in football.
 It became a moot point, because Mike got drafted by and signed with the Marlins (see below).

-During the winter before 2008 spring training, Baseball America rated Stanton as 9th-best prospect in the Marlins' organization.
+In 2008, Baseball America rated Stanton as 9th-best prospect in the Marlins' organization.
 Then, in the offseason before 2009 spring training, the magazine had Mike up to second best prospect in the Marlins' farm system, behind only OF Cameron Maybin.
 And in the winter before 2010 spring camps opened, they had Stanton as the #1 prospect in the Marlins' organization.

 In 2008, Stanton easily led the South Atlantic League in home runs (39), extra-base hits (68), total bases (286) and slugging percentage (.611).